Schumix/Schumix2/Readme.en.md

 # Code commissioning

-<br>Navigate to the `Run` folder and in that proper folder for the configuration.
+<br>Navigate to the `Run` folder and than to the appropriate folder for the configuration file.
 <br>Run the exe.
-<br>The program is generates its config file.
+<br>The program will generate its own config file.
-<br>If there will be some problem then create a `Configs` named folder and from the root folder copy in that folder the `Schumix.yml` named file.
+<br>If any problem occurs then create a `Configs` named folder and copy the `Schumix.yml` file from the root folder into it.

 # Install